brunmuska/brunmuska.github.io/README.md

 # Welcome to Brun Muska

-Brun Muska is my favorite dish and symbolises the city where I started the dream-no extra points for guessing the city.
+Brun Muska is my favorite food and symbolises the city where I started the dream-no extra points for guessing the city.
+Over a cup of brunmuska, I started thinking.
+And its over many many more cups of brun muska-tea that I have thought most of what constitutes me.
 It was only apt to name my website as brun muska.
 I am Amish  and this is mostly an archive so that I don't lose most of my work.
 You bet this was written over some chai and brun muska or maybe I am a coffee person, welcome anyway.